 Claiming early can permanently reduce your benefits by as much as 30%.
 Wait until your full retirement age.
 Also, if you pass away before your spouse, their survivor benefits will be cut.

 Hiring a Financial Planner

 Yes, it's convenient.
 It's nice to have somebody else worry about your portfolio.
 However, most financial planners get their money regardless of whether your investments do well.
 Which means that they have no actual incentive to act in your best interest.
 If you are at all capable of managing your own portfolio, do it.
-We can help you with that.

 Not Saving for Retirement